reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 We can create listeners at class-level with `@KafkaListener` annotation and we should specify `@KafkaHandler` at the method level.
 When we receive records, converted record types are used to determine which `KafkaHandler` must to used.
 We can assign at most one `KafkaHandler` as default using attribute `isDefault=true`, whenever there is no match default handler will be called.

-### Consuming records from the specific partition with an initial offset
+### Consuming Records from the Specific Partition with an Initial Offset

 ```java
 @Component